Deli Financing: 7 Ways to Use a Deli Loan for Growth

-- The kitchen gets backed up easily because there are only have a few chefs on-staff.
+- The kitchen gets backed up easily because there are only have a few cooks on-staff.

-- You have a limited service staff, causing your customers to endure long waits from ordering to receiving their food.
+- You have limited staff, causing your customers to endure long wait times.

 - Your business experiences quick employee turnover.
-Maybe you hire college students who go back to school in the fall, or your employees can only work limited hours.
+Maybe you hire college students who return to school in the fall, or your employees can only work limited hours.

-If your deli business is plagued by any of these three staffing issues, it might be time to invest in payroll.
-By using your deli financing to hire and pay more employees, you can provide your customers a better dining experience.
+If your deli is plagued by any of these staffing struggles, it might be time to invest in payroll.
+By using your deli financing to hire more employees, you can give your customers a better dining experience.

 2. Expand Your Menu

-Want to increase sales?
-Add new items to your menu, and you’ll likely receive more business.
-Before expanding your menu, consider a few routes you can take
+Before expanding your menu, consider a few routes you can take, such as:

-- Add menu items that are like popular dishes that you already sell: For instance, if paninis are best-sellers, add a few more panini options to your menu.
+- Adding menu items that are like popular dishes that you already sell: For instance, if paninis are best-sellers, add a few more panini options to your menu.

-- Add items that are currently not featured on your menu: Perhaps you don’t sell soups, but you’ve had customers inquire about soup options in the past.
-This might be something that you should add to your offerings.
+- Introducing new items: Perhaps you don’t sell soups, but you’ve had customers inquire about soup options in the past.
+This might be something to consider adding to your menu.

-Using your deli financing, you can pay for the ingredients to cook these menu items, and can also invest in printing new menus for your patrons to look at when ordering in-house.
+Using your deli business loan, you can pay for the ingredients to cook these menu items and can also invest in printing new menus for your patrons to look at when ordering in-house.

 3. Pay for Additional Services

-- Delivery services: Do your customers request food delivery services from your deli?
-If so, you should start offering this.
-To provide these services, you’ll need to purchase or lease at least one vehicle to make deliveries, in addition to takeout cutlery and other related inventory.
+Do your customers request food delivery services from your deli?
+If so, you should start offering delivery services, which will generate more income.
+To provide these services, you’ll need to purchase or lease at least one vehicle to make deliveries, in addition to takeout cutlery and other inventory.

-- Food truck: If you want to set your deli apart from competitors, open a food truck business on the side!
+If you want to set your deli apart from competitors, consider opening a food truck business to generate additional income!
 Taking your deli business on the road will allow you to reach customers who haven’t visited your establishment previously.